With inflation at an all-time high, you’re probably looking for ways to save money on groceries.

 Meal Prepping Tips

-When meal prepping, choose a day where you have a few hours to prep and store your meals for the week.
+When meal prepping, choose a day when you have a few hours to prep and store your meals for the week.
 This is likely a Saturday morning or Sunday evening.

 This is what my fridge looks like after meal prepping for the week.